6 Species Of Reptiles That Are The Easiest To Take Care Of

 3. Bearded Dragon

 A bearded dragon is another type of reptile that is easy to keep as a pet.
 You need a 50-gallon tank for an adult lizard of this type.
 The reptiles need constant exposure to UVA and UVB light, so you need to purchase a light that can provide that and install it over their habitat.
-The lizards are entertaining and easy to care for, but the setup and installation of habitat can cost more than other reptiles.
+This lizard is the same as the alligator lizard and is entertaining and easy to care for,.
+However, the setup and installation of habitat can cost more than other reptiles.
 The diet of the bearded dragon consists of insects, fresh fruits, and vegetables.
 This pet can grow large, and it is docile, which makes it easy to handle.

 4. Corn Snake

 A corn snake makes a wonderful choice of a pet because it is very easy to care for, and it also has a mild temperament.
 The pet has unique skin with a beautiful pattern.
 The snake has a thin body, can grow up to 5 feet long, and it lives for about 15 to 20 years.
 The habitat for the corn snake is a versatile 20-gallon fish tank, and you can provide artificial light using a simple household bulb.
 However, if it gets sufficient light from the sun during the day, then no need to mount a bulb in its habitat.
 The corn snake only needs feeding every couple of days, so you can be out of town without needing someone to watch your pet.

 5. Aquatic Turtles